 Moreover, this experience enables us to apply CRM optimization best practices accumulated over years of working with both systems.
 That is why, if you have been looking for a seasoned consultant with a combined knowledge of Salesforce or Microsoft Dynamics that can recommend the best way to switch from Dynamics CRM to Salesforce, contact our professionals!

 You can integrate Salesforce vs Microsoft Dynamics using third-party apps or custom CRM integration services.
 There are over 35 apps and 900 integration consultants available on AppExchange.

 If we compare initial Salesforce vs Microsoft Dynamics pricing, Salesforce is cheaper.
 Salesforce Sales Cloud license cost starts at $25 per user/month, while Microsoft Dynamics 365 license cost for sales professionals starts at $65 per user/month.

 Which is better, Salesforce or Microsoft Dynamics?

-Both Salesforce and Microsoft Dynamics 365 have their pros and cons.
+Both Salesforce vs Microsoft Dynamics 365 have their pros and cons.
 For example, Salesforce has a more expansive ecosystem for 3rd-party applications compared to MS Dynamics.
 While Dynamics 365 offers more favorable pricing models for long-term customers.